 NEJM Knowledge+ Family Medicine Board Review helps you prepare for PANCE/PANRE.
-Our adaptive online learning platform was developed to reinforce the broad body of knowledge you learned about in training as well as to allow you to meet your AAPA Certification Maintenance CME requirements: 20 AAPA Category 1 Self-Assessment CME credits and up to 270 AMA PRA Category 1 Credits™ credits toward your NCCPA certification.
+Our adaptive online learning platform was developed to reinforce the broad body of knowledge you learned about in training as well as to allow you to meet your AAPA Certification Maintenance CME requirements with the ability to earn AAPA Category 1 Self-Assessment CME credits and AMA PRA Category 1 Credits™ credits toward your NCCPA certification.
 This ability to “earn while you learn” makes NEJM Knowledge+ Family Medicine Board Review a valuable tool for PAs.

 This website contains many resources to help PAs navigate and explore topics on board review and certification maintenance.
 For even more information about PANRE and certification maintenance, we’ve compiled the resources below:

 Physician Assistant Review Resources from the Learning+ Blog

 Visit the Learning+ Blog to read the latest.